asberk/aaronberk.ca/content/post/fsl20d2.md

 +++

+This post was written as part of the Math section for the 2019-2020 [Future Science Leaders](https://www.scienceworld.ca/futurescienceleaders/) program.
+If you're interested in using any of the resources below for your own outreach program, there are two caveats.
+You are free to use any of my materials with proper attribution.
+However, some of the materials below were created or co-created by [Matt Coles](https://www.math.ubc.ca/~colesmp/) and for these you should e-mail us to check.

 ## Day 2 --- Coding in Python

 Welcome to Day 3 of the Math section of Future Science Leaders!
 Today, you will